-While Van Slyke does have a couple of good rookie cards to collect, the Andy Van Slyke card with the most value is actually the 1993 Topps Finest Baseball’s Best refactor.
-One graded PSA 9 Mint copy sold for $40 in November 2018, but another PSA 9 copy sold in January 2019 for a staggering $127.50!
+While Van Slyke does have a couple of good rookie cards to collect, he also has some non-rookie cards that also hold some value.
+The best Andy Van Slyke baseball card that’s not a rookie card with the most value is actually the 1993 Topps Finest Baseball’s Best refractor.
+One graded PSA 9 Mint copy sold for $40 in November 2018, but another PSA 9 Mint copy sold in January 2019 for a staggering $127.50!

 Another Andy Van Slyke baseball card with value is the 1987 Topps Tiffany – his most valuable Cardinals card – worth about $30 in graded PSA 10 condition.
 There’s also the 1994 Bowman’s Best Red Refractor – worth about $20 for a PSA 9 example.
-Other PSA 10 graded examples of other Van Slyke cards exist, and while they sell, are available in the $5 to $10 range already slabbed.
+Other PSA 10 graded examples of other Van Slyke cards exist, and while they sell at auction, are available in the $5 to $10 range already slabbed.

 While Van Slyke isn’t a Hall of Fame hopeful, his baseball cards have surprising value.
 It goes to show how a player’s personality, popularity, and good looks can endear him to many collectors.
 He played for some very good Pirates teams, too.
 His acquisition is easily one of the better Pirates trades of all time.